Jungyoonlim/jungyoonlim/README.md

 **Design Engineer** — <br />
 Drawn to HCI, Interaction Design, and the future of computing. <br />
-Building creative / design tools and future computers Previously a motley mix of applied math, philosophy, ancient texts, and fine art
+Building creative / design tools for artists and software of the decade ahead. <br />
+Previously a motley mix of applied math, philosophy, ancient texts, and fine art